Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to generate, run, and undo seeder files with **Sequelize**.
+You are now able to generate, run, and undo seeder files with **Sequelize**.# practice-for-week-11-sequelize-seeders-short-practice